By: Heather Keys

 3. Budapest, Hungary

 Our next hot spring adventure leads us to Budapest, Hungary.
-Known as the City of Spas, Budapest is a treasure trove of thermal baths.
-It’s where the healing power of thermal waters meets stunning architecture for a truly unforgettable experience.
-Let’s take a closer look at Budapest’s famous thermal baths:
+Known as the City of Spas, Budapest is a treasure trove of thermal baths:

-- Széchenyi Thermal Bath: As one of Budapest’s largest and most iconic thermal baths, Széchenyi’s grand Neo-Baroque building and numerous indoor and outdoor pools are truly a sight to behold.
-The naturally-sourced thermal waters here are full of minerals like calcium, magnesium, and sulfur.
-With pools of different temperatures—hot, warm, and cold—there’s a pool for everyone.
-As a bonus, the bathhouse also features facilities like saunas, steam rooms, and wellness treatments.
+• Széchenyi Thermal Bath: As one of Budapest’s largest and most iconic thermal baths, Széchenyi’s grand Neo-Baroque building and numerous indoor and outdoor pools are a must-see.
+The naturally-sourced thermal waters are full of minerals like calcium, magnesium, and sulfur.
+With pools of different temperatures—hot, warm, and cold—there’s a spot for everyone.
+As a bonus, the bathhouse also has facilities like saunas, steam rooms, and wellness treatments.

-- Gellért Baths: Based within the Gellért Hotel, these baths are known for their stunning Art Nouveau architecture.
+• Gellért Baths: Based within the Gellért Hotel, these baths are known for their Art Nouveau architecture.
 There’s a pool for everyone—thermal baths, swimming pools, and even wave pools.
-The thermal waters here come from the mineral-rich springs of Gellért Hill, so you can relax in the baths, appreciate the beautiful interior, and even enjoy extra spa services like massages and beauty treatments.
+The thermal waters here come from the mineral-rich springs of Gellért Hill, so you can relax in the baths, appreciate the beautiful interior, and enjoy extra spa services like massages and beauty treatments.

-- Rudas Baths: This historic Turkish bathhouse has been around since the 16th century.
-Rudas Baths is unique for its octagonal pool topped by a stunning dome, and the naturally heated thermal waters here are renowned for their healing properties.
-You can also enjoy a rooftop pool with panoramic city views.
-The ambiance here is tranquil and traditional, giving you a taste of Budapest’s rich cultural heritage.
+• Rudas Baths: This historic Turkish bathhouse has been around since the 16th century.
+Rudas Baths is unique for its octagonal pool topped by a stunning dome, and the naturally-heated thermal waters here are renowned for their healing properties.
+You can also enjoy a rooftop pool with luxurious city views.

 Related: 15 Stunning River Cruises Around the World—Danube, Nile & More